-We are an experienced team of Sydney based Chinese Medicine practitioners who provide a fully comprehensive, pro-active, integrated approach to prevention and treatment of disease, in complement with doctors and specialists across several fields of medicine.
+We are an experienced team of Inner Western Sydney based Chinese Medicine practitioners who provide a fully comprehensive, pro-active, integrated approach to prevention and treatment of disease, in complement with doctors and specialists across several fields of medicine.
 Our areas of interest include: Male and Female Infertility, Chronic Complex Disease, and Clinical Research.

 Fertility Health is our team at Rozelle Acupuncture and Chinese Medicine Centre (RACM) with significant experience treating infertile men and women, and gynaecological conditions.

 The CM team who treats Chronic Complex Disease works with a wide range of illnesses including Cancer, Cardio Vascular Disease, Mental Health, Digestive Disorders, Chronic Infections, Autoimmune Diseases, and Muscular Skeletal, and Chronic Pain and Injuries.

 All members of our team are registered Chinese medicine practitioners with AHPRA (Australian Health Practitioner Regulation Agency) and are also members of AACMA (Australian Acupuncture and Chinese Medicine Association).